oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 5.2 Table Style
 Some specifications present type definitions in property table form, using differing style conventions.
-This specification does not define a normative property table format, but this section provides an example of how JADN definitions may be displayed as property tables.
+This specification does not define a normative property table format, but this section is one example of how JADN definitions may be displayed as property tables.

 This style is structurally similar to JADN-IDL and uses its TYPESTRING syntax, but